AleHarm/startup/README.md

 Oh my gosh, there are mountains I learned from doing the start up javascript project.
 I learned how to access any element from any element, to use colors, switch statements, dynamically change info based on clicks, store info in a browser, the list is endless!
 Way cool

+I'm dead, I'm dying, I'm dead. so much knowledge.
+MongoDB seems really cool and I've heard a lot about it.
+TBH my brain is just not in the place to learn about this rn.
+But I learned where you have to put your info to have everything Mongo work right